alexandrosok/raketech-form-test/README.md

 ```
 npm run build
 ```
-In the dist/index.html the paths should point /wp-content/plugins/raketech-form-test/dist
+In the dist/index.html the paths of the js and css should point /wp-content/plugins/raketech-form-test/dist
 <br />
 This can be done manual or confugued from webpack.